-1981. Α Joint Hunt, Davies, Deeprose and formed Alberta-B.C.
-Task Force was to observe, recommendations on ice-related make analyze and hazards at Peace River and their control by flow 1981 adjustments at Bennett Dam.
-The report, covering the 1978 - 79 season, summarizes observations, analyzes the high 1979 break-up levels, and discusses possibilities for ice-jam prediction.
+1981.
+Joint Davies, Deeprose and Hunt, A Alberta-B.C.
+Task Force was formed to observe, make recommendations on ice-related analyze and hazards at Peace River and their control by flow The 1981 adiustments at Bennett Dam. report, covering the 1978 - 79 season, summarizes observations, analyzes the high 1979 break-up levels, and discusses possibilities for ice-jam prediction.